• Bookies

 Visit site

-Unlike the systems put in place by the NBA and MLB, the NFL salary cap, implemented in 1994, has maintained a competitive balance that assures the Jaguars and Packers of the world can compete with – and regularly beat – the Bears and Giants.
+Unlike the systems put in place by the NBA and MLB, the NFL salary cap, implemented in 1994, has maintained a competitive balance that assures the small-market Jaguars and Packers can compete with – and regularly beat – the Bears and Giants.

 When it comes to building Super Bowl contenders, it starts at quarterback.
 But at what point does a QB become too expensive?
-Lamar Jackson, Jalen Hurts, Deshaun Watson, Aaron Rodgers: they’ve all signed the biggest contract in NFL history recently, one-upping the next.
+From Aaron Rodgers, to Patrick Mahomes, to Deshaun Watson, to Jalen Hurts, to Lamar Jackson and now Justin Herbert, they’ve all signed the biggest contract in NFL history recently, one-upping the next.

 Visit site